akvelon/flutter-code-editor/README.md

 ''';
 ```

+To process named sections in the Flutter Code Editor,
-Then pass the section parser to the controller:
+pass the named section parser to the controller:

 ```dart
 final controller = CodeController(